You can't guarantee freedom from disease, but taking some common sense steps will limit your cancer risk.

 From an individual's point of view, however, it would be more reasonable to compare cancer risk to the odds of dying in an automobile accident.
 In a society that's hooked on cars—as ours is—it's impossible to guarantee that any single person won't die in a crash.
 But the cautious, competent driver is, of course, much more likely to survive than is the fool who runs stop signs without looking.
 And the cautious, competent person also has a better chance of avoiding cancer than does the fool who smokes two packs of cigarettes a day and gorges on junk food.

-Scientists have come to realize in recent years that the origins of most human cancers are
+Scientists have come to realize in recent years that the origins of most human cancers are environmental.
+The first connection between cancer and the environment was made by Sir Percival Pott in 1775 when he discovered that chimney sweeps were very likely to get cancer of the scrotum.

 The second tie-in between environmental factors and cancer came 100 years later, when the high incidence of skin cancer in dye plant workers was connected to the dyes themselves.
 (It turned out that the chemical compounds involved were similar to those in the soot that the chimney sweeps were constantly exposed to!)
 Since then, the list of environmental carcinogens (cancer-causing substances) has increased impressively.